Skoparov/Timeline/README.md

 - Both tasks and events have time duration.
 - There is a storage for tasks implemented as a separate class

-So, the basic example of using the class may look as follows:
+So, a basic example of using the class may look as follows:

 ```
 TaskStoragePtr taskStorage = std::make_shared<TaskStorage>();